mihaiionescu/osx-yosemite-setup-guide/system_preferences/README.md

 #### Source Code Pro

 [Source Code Pro](https://github.com/adobe-fonts/source-code-pro/releases/latest) is my choice of font for the Terminal.
-It was designed to work well in user interface (UI) environments.
+It is a monospaced font developed by Adobe, which designed it to work well in user interface (UI) environments.

 * [download](https://github.com/adobe-fonts/source-code-pro/releases/latest) the latest version
 * Open **Font Book** and **Import** the font.